SWENGG4Y2024/SWENGG4Y2024Team08/Assignment01/URD.md

 4. **Content Recommendations**: The system should provide personalized content recommendations based on users' viewing history and preferences.

-5. **Accessibility Features**: The system should incorporate accessibility features to ensure a seamless experience for users with disabilities.

-6. **Parental Controls**: Parents should be able to set up and manage parental controls to restrict access to certain content based on ratings or categories.
+5. **Parental Controls**: Parents should be able to set up and manage parental controls to restrict access to certain content based on ratings or categories.

 ### 3.2 Non-Functional Requirements